 Hidden away in the thickets of North East, are numerous such treasures, waiting to be unraveled by the hungry traveler.
 Have you ever heard of Dawki?
-If you haven’t, then, this might inspire you to book a car rental in Guwahati and explore this gem of Meghalaya.
+If you haven’t, then, this might inspire you to book a car rental in Guwahati and explore this gem in Meghalaya.

 A gem of North East

 Dawki, Duki or Dauki is a picturesque town in the district of West Jaintia Hills in Meghalaya.
 Snuggled between the borders of India and Bangladesh, Dawki developed as a trading town for the two countries.
-But as explorers started discovering the real charm of the place, it soon became open to tourism and started welcoming travelers from far and wide to experience the wonders of nature.
+But as explorers started discovering the real charm of the place, it soon became open to tourism and started welcoming travelers from far and beyond to experience the wonders of nature here.
 The lush greenery, the play of green and blue in the rivers, the crystal clear streams, and the serenity of the surroundings make this place a worthwhile retreat.

 Once you are here, you would just want to sit and stare into the magnificence of nature- the endless horizon, where the blue rivers meet, flanked by foliage in all shades of green.

-The highlight of Dawki is the Umngot River, which is like a floating mirror.
+The highlight of Dawki in Meghalaya is the Umngot River, which is like a floating mirror.
 The green water of this mountain fed water-body is so clear that you can actually see the riverbed.
-This river forms the natural boundary between Ri Pnar/ Jaintia Hills and the Hima Khyrim of Khasi Hills.
+This Dawki river forms the natural boundary between Ri Pnar/ Jaintia Hills and the Hima Khyrim of Khasi Hills.
 The water-body also acts as the gateway to the major export/import point in Bangladesh.

 The Umngot River is a popular venue for the Annual Boat Race that happens every March (till April).
 There’s a suspension bridge above the river, built by the British officials in 1932, which you can cross on foot for some added thrill.